glenwinters/vizzini/README.md

 # Vizzini

-Vizzini is a Skype bot that runs on AWS API Gateway and Lambda.
+Vizzini is a Skype bot.

+It's built using [Claudia Bot Builder](https://github.com/claudiajs/claudia-bot-builder) which allows you to quickly deploy a bot to many different services (e.g. Skype, Slack, Facebook Messenger) on AWS API Gateway and Lambda.
+This app only has Skype enabled.

 ## Installation